maximilianZenke/Kubernetes_Todo_App/README.md

 6cc18deb4e2c   mongo                             "docker-entrypoint.s…"   14 minutes ago   Up 14 minutes   0.0.0.0:27017->27017/tcp   db
 ```

-*actions below are deprecated and should only be regarded as documentation for exercise 1*
 ### MongoDB

 To run the database, docker/ docker-desktop needs to be installed.